-IGNEOUS PETROLOGY 632 Prerequisite: 433/533.
+Prerequisite: 433/533.
 Origin and paragenesis of igneous rocks.
 Theory, petrochemistry and occurrences of major igneous rock types.
 Selected rock suites studies.
 Laboratory.

-METAMORPHIC PETROLOGY 3 credits Prerequisite: 433/533.
+METAMORPHIC PETROLOGY Prerequisite: 433/533.
 Textures, chemistry of metamorphic reactions, phase diagrams and occurrences of metamorphic rocks.
 Selected rock suites studied.
-Laboratory
+Laboratory.

+NUCLEAR GEOLOGY NUCLEAR GEOLOGY

-NUCLEAR GEOLOGY 639 3 credits Nuclear geology (Two hour facture, three hour laboratory) Prerequisites: minimum of seven credits in chem-istry, eight credits in physics, eight credits in calculus and eight credits in geology or permis-sion.
-Discusses nature of radioactive and stable isotopes, their applications in geology, radioactive minerals, radioactive background and disposal of radioactive wastes.
-Nuclear ana-lytical techniques will also be discussed; lecture, laboratory and field study.
+(Two hour lecture, three hour laboratory) Prerequisites: minimum of seven credits in chemistry, eight credits in physics, eight credits in calculus and eight credits in geology or permission.
+Discusses rature of radioactive and stable isotopes, their applications in geology, radioactive minerals, radioactive wasters in the provided in the provided radioactive wasters.
+Nuclear analytical techniques will also be discussed; lecture, laboratory and field study.

-GEOSTATISTICS 3 credits Prerequisites: 101, 3470:461/561 or an equivalent course in statistics.
+GEOSTATISTICS Prerequisites 101, 3470:461/561 or an equivalent course in statistics.
 Application of statistical methods to geology and geophysics including tests of hypotheses, trend surface analysis, analysis of variance, nonparametric statistics and time series analysis.

-GLOBAL TECTONICS 3 credits Prerequisites: 350, 441/541 or permission.
-Theoretical study of physical forces involved in for-mation and deformation of earth's crust with emphasis on plate tectonics and associated diastrophic features.
+GLOBAL TECTONICS Prerequisites, 350, 441/541 or permission.
+Theoretical study of physical forces involved in formation and deformation of earth's crust with emphasis on plate tectonics and associated dias-

-GEOLOGIC RECORD OF PAST GLOBAL CHANGE

-Prerequisite: equivalent of baccalaureate degree in geology or permission of instructor.
-Study of the geologic record of past global climate and environmental change from geochemical, paleontological, sedimentological and other geological evidence.
-ADVANCED GROUNDWATER HYDROLOGY 3 credits
+661 GEOLOGIC RECORD OF PAST GLOBAL CHANGE Prerequisite: equivalent of baccalaureate degree in geology or permission of instructor.
+Study of the geologic record of past global climate and environmental change from geochemical. paleontological, sedimentological and other geological evidence.

+ADVANCED GROUNDWATER HYDROLOGY